DOOR | sizes, shape, location & number - Ishwaranand

 Timber Door frame

-• During the case of doors having one shutter, the size of the jamb about the head is taken as 60 mm thick and 100 mm wide.
+• In the case of doors having one shutter, the size of the jamb about the head is taken as 60 mm thick and 100 mm wide.

 • Some the case of doors having two shutters, the width of the frame members is increased from 100 mm to 120 or 140 mm.